 It’s not just professional stuff either.
 When I first moved from NJ to Cincinnati and then from Cincinnati to SF, those experiences really rattled me.
 While I was deeply excited about both moves, I was also leaving behind friends and the life that I had built for the unknown.
 I so vividly remember that feeling.
 Now the act of moving is more a turbulent blip.

 At the top of this post, I described this feeling as a comfort.
 But I guess it’s also just a certain confidence.
 It’s not just success that develops this peace/comfort/confidence, but also the mistakes.
 I feel like I’ve made more, and greater, mistakes than most people.
 While remembering all my poor decisions should wreck my comfort as I approach future decisions, it actually hasn’t.
 I think that’s because I’ve recognized these mistakes.
 Instead I have solace that since I’ve made the mistake in the past and am aware of it, I’m less likely to make it again.
 Or, failing that, despite it happening, I survived it and could again if I needed to.

 Other than the occasional grey hair, the growing bags under my eyes, losing the ability to sleep in, the increasing soreness after physical activity, this is what I think I’ve gained with age.
-With age, I’ve gained the quiet confidence that life most often works out.
+With age, I’ve gained the quiet confidence to believe that life most often works out.